Occupation Kernel Hilbert Spaces for Fractional Order Liouville Operators and Dynamic Mode Decomposition: Dynamic Mode Decompositions with Liouville Modes and Fractional Liouville Modes

 In Dynamic Mode Decomposition (DMD) methods for the data driven analysis of dynamical systems, the identity function (also called the \emph{full state observable}), $g_{id} : \mathbb{R}^n \to \mathbb{R}^n$, given as $g_{id}(x) = x$ is individually decomposed with respect to an eigenbasis in a RKHS corresponding to finite rank representations of Koopman and Liouville operators similar to those determined in Section \ref{sec:finite-rank}.
 The result is a linear combination of scalar valued eigenfunctions multiplied by a collection of vectors obtained through the projection of the component of $g_{id}$ onto the eigenbasis.
 These vectors are called the \emph{dynamic modes} of the system.
 When connected with particular operators, they are also called Koopman or Liouville modes.
 Subsequently, a model for the dynamical system is determined by exploiting certain features of the eigenfunctions, which ultimately replace the eigenfunctions with exponential functions.

 This section discusses the two different models that are determined through a choice of using the Liouville operator or the fractional Liouville operator over a OKHS.
-In place of the identity function, whose image is in $\mathbb{R}^n$, the DMD method presented here leveraged the signal valued analogue, $\phi_{g_{id}}$, and exploits identities \eqref{eq:eigenfunction-relation-liouville} and \eqref{eq:finite-rank-fracliouille}.
+In place of the identity function, whose image is in $\mathbb{R}^n$, the DMD method presented here leveraged the signal valued analogue, $\phi_{g_{id}}$, and exploits identities \eqref{eq:finite-rank-fracliouille}.

 From the data driven perspective, the Liouville operator and Fractional Liouville operator for a particular collection of trajectories is not directly accessible.
 This motivates the use of finite rank representations such as those given in Section \ref{sec:finite-rank}.
-An eigenvector, $v = (v_1,\ldots,v_M)^T \in \mathbb{C}^M$, with eigenvalue $\lambda \in \mathbb{C}$ obtained from \eqref{eq:finite-rank-liouille} or \eqref{eq:finite-rank-fracliouille} corresponds to a function in the OKHS as $\varphi = \frac{1}{\sqrt{v^T G v}} \sum_{i=1}^M v_i \Gamma_{\gamma_i,q}$ with $q = 1$ for \eqref{eq:finite-rank-liouille} and $q$ as the fractional order of the system in \eqref{eq:finite-rank-fracliouille}, which is an eigenfunction for the corresponding finite rank operator.
-To derive a model for the dynamical system, the eigenfunctions obtained from the finite rank operators will be used in place of proper eigenfunctions of the Liouville and fractional Liouville operators.
+An eigenvector, $v = (v_1,\ldots,v_M)^T \in \mathbb{C}^M$, with eigenvalue $\lambda \in \mathbb{C}$ obtained from \eqref{eq:finite-rank-fracliouille} corresponds to a function in the OKHS as $\varphi = \frac{1}{\sqrt{v^T G v}} \sum_{i=1}^M v_i \Gamma_{\gamma_i,q}$ with $q$ as the fractional order of the system in \eqref{eq:finite-rank-fracliouille}, which is an eigenfunction for the corresponding finite rank operator.
+To derive a model for the dynamical system, the eigenfunctions obtained from the finite rank operators will be used in place of proper eigenfunctions of the fractional Liouville operator.